GRCDEV/ArduSim/help/deployment.md

-# Deployment on real devices - Raspberry Pi 3 b+
+# Deployment on real devices - Raspberry Pi 3 B+

-The first deployment of a protocol requieres to configure hardware and software.
-On later deployments it will be enough to copy the .jar executable file.
+The first deployment of a protocol requieres to configure hardware and software of one or more real multicopters.
+On later deployments, it will be enough to copy some files to the Raspberry Pi as detailed in [this link](help/development.md).

-You are supposed to previously have a Pixhawk controlled multicopter and a Raspberry Pi 3 b+ with Raspbian OS attached to it.
+You are supposed to previously own a Pixhawk controlled multicopter, and a Raspberry Pi 3 B+ with Raspbian OS attached to it.

 ## Table of contents